 At miles 20, I told myself there was only 10k to go.
-Again at mile 23, I told myself there was only 5k left.
+Again, at mile 23 I told myself there was only 5k left.
 But the pain!
 My ITB was starting to niggle so I tried to focus on my form.
-It’s a hilly course but there was a phenomenal climb at mile 23 (thanks for that!).
+It’s a hilly course but there’s a phenomenal climb at mile 23 (thanks for that!).
 From here, we were guided back onto the final bit of trail which eventually met up with the entrance to The Eden Project.

-At mile 24 I started getting emotional.
-I wanted to cry but knew it wasn’t the time to get emotional.
+At mile 24 I started getting emotional but knew it wasn’t the time to get emotional.
 Anxiety related breathing happened.
 I struggled to catch my breath, and knew if I didn’t take control, a panic attack was likely.
 I promptly told myself to get a grip and finish the job.

 As I approached the Eden Project, I passed those who had already finished the half, and full, walking to their cars.
-They offered lots of encouragement.
+They offered lots of encouragement and smiles.
 It’s over a mile to the biomes, and on race day on tired legs, it felt infinite!
 The only concession being it was all downhill, whoo-hoo!

 I tried to bomb it, and while my speed increased, my poor little legs just couldn’t go any faster.